Skip to Content

 Simply Rye has a lovely mix of unusual gifts, homewares and clothing.
 You’ll find it at 7a Market Street, Rye, East Sussex.

-McCully and Crane on Cinque Ports Street needs to be visited for eclectic modern interiors and contemporary art with a dash of antique furniture for good measure.
+McCully and Crane on Cinque Ports Street is a must-visit for eclectic modern interiors and contemporary art with a dash of antique furniture for good measure.
 The shop is beautifully styled and a pleasure to browse.

 Looking for places to stay in Rye?
 Check latest rates and availability